jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Moving so many squares in the game of life required giant evolutionary leaps.
 These jumps were only possible if we decoded the fundamental rules of nature more precisely than ever before.

 Moving from philosophical contemplation to scientific precision, was quite hard to unlock.
-Just For our Volkov to gain the abilities he needed, there was riddle, with three big facts to overcome.
+Just For our Volkov to gain the abilities he needed, there was riddle, with three big truths to overturn.

 - The Earth was the center of the Universe.
 - Any celestial object moves in perfect circles.
 - The rules that control the stars and Earthlings are fundamentally different.

 Aristotle's and Ptolemy's system put these ideas in place.
-And, people went with it for over a thousand years because it worked pretty well.
+People went with it for over a thousand years because it worked pretty well.
 That's why Catholic religious leaders, mainly St. Thomas Aquinas (1225–1274) married it with their faith, for, among other reasons, to ensure the timing of ceremonies depending lunar cycles and solar year, like Easter, was accurate.

 This wedding of faith and astronomy made questioning this worldview all the harder.